 Research from Accenture found that 77 percent of all consumers admit to being less loyal to a brand than three years ago, and 61 percent have switched some or all business from one brand to another in the past year.
 Customers are becoming more receptive to change, and businesses can use location intelligence to capitalize on that fact.

 Location intelligence makes it possible to directly target the customers of a competitor and reach them in the right place, at the right time, with a message that will drive results.
-While monitoring your competitors, location intelligence companies can identify anonymous consumers who visit your competition.
-They can then provide that information to your business in the form of anonymized advertising audiences, which allow you to deliver ads directly to your competitors’ customers to increase market share.
+While monitoring your competitors, location intelligence companies can identify pseudonymous consumers who visit your competition.
+They can then provide that information to your business in the form of advertising audiences, which allow you to deliver ads directly to your competitors’ customers to increase market share.

 Location intelligence can also help improve other, less direct methods of targeting competitors’ customers.
 For example, knowing that the majority of the competition’s customers frequent a dog park may lead to a cross-promotional opportunity, such as sponsoring a community event.
 In both situations, location intelligence provides the insight needed to target the competition’s customers and convert them to your own.